 8.13.1 Definition

 Some formats, such as those designed for localization or for multilingual resources, hold the same content in different languages inside a single document.
-The Target Pointer data category is used to associate the node of a given source content (i.e. the content to be translated) and the node of its corresponding target content (i.e. the source content translated into a given target language).
+The Target Pointer data category is used to associate the node of a given source content (i.e., the content to be translated) and the node of its corresponding target content (i.e., the source content translated into a given target language).

 This specification makes no provision regarding the presence of the target nodes or their content: A target node may or may not exist and it may or may not have content.